 Existential Guilt

-Existential guilt is also called survivor’s guilt, which arises from trauma, natural disasters, or perceived injustices of the world beyond one’s control.3 Examples include surviving any traumatic event where others did not or were severely injured or covering from an illness such as cancer or COVID-19 when others did not.
+Existential guilt, also called survivor’s guilt, arises from trauma, natural disasters, or perceived injustices of the world beyond one’s control.3 Examples include surviving any traumatic event where others did not or were severely injured or recovering from an illness such as cancer when others did not.

 Adaptive/Healthy Guilt

-Adaptive/Healthy Guilt coincides with natural guilt and is rational.
+Adaptive, healthy guilt coincides with natural guilt and is rational.
 This form of guilt can also help change and regulate behaviors to prevent us from making the same mistakes over again.
-The feeling of guilt is justifiable.5 If you forgot to wish your friend a happy birthday it is understandable to feel guilty even if it was a mistake.
+The feeling of guilt is justifiable.4 If you forgot to wish your friend a happy birthday it is understandable to feel guilty even if it was a mistake.
 You can apologize, recognize we all make mistakes, and set a reminder for next time.

 Maladaptive/Unhealthy Guilt